danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-the-swiftui-documentgroup-with-more-features.md

 }
 ```

-Here, the extensions let us present any `DocumentGroupModal` view as an onboarding sheet or cover, with support for a custom onboarding ID, store and delay.
+Here, the extensions let us present a `DocumentGroupModal` view as an onboarding sheet or cover, with support for a custom onboarding ID, store and delay.

 For this to compile, we also have to add some `UserDefaults` extensions: